Landlord Insurance Salem Oregon: What Property Owners Need (2026)

-Whatever brought you here, there’s a good chance you did what almost every new landlord does — you assumed your homeowners policy still has you covered.
+Whatever brought you here, you probably did what almost every new landlord does.
+You assumed your homeowners policy still covers you.

 It doesn’t.

 The moment a tenant moves in, a standard homeowners policy stops fully protecting that property.
-In fact, most carriers will limit or flat-out deny a claim once they find out someone else is living there.
-Some will cancel your policy entirely.
+In fact, Oregon law even lets you require your tenant to carry renters insurance as part of the lease.
+In fact, most carriers will limit or flat-out deny a claim once they discover someone else lives there.
+Some will even cancel your policy entirely.
 No warning letter.
 No grace period.
 Just a denial when you need help the most.

 And this isn’t fine print buried on page nine.
-It’s one of the most common coverage gaps Salem property owners run into.
-In practice, it’s almost always discovered after a claim has already been filed — when it’s too late to fix.
+It’s actually one of the most common coverage gaps Salem property owners run into.
+Unfortunately, it’s almost always discovered after a claim has already been filed — when it’s too late to fix.

 So here’s what you need to know before that happens.